shearwavesplitter/MFASTR/ReadMe.md

 do_station_simple(path)
 ```

-These codes are run on twice as many threads as available cores.
+Measurements are run in parallel and defaults to the number of cores available.
 The no_threads option allows this to be changed.

 ```r
 library(MFASTR)